 This example demonstrates how one encryption rule can be used across multiple columns in multiple tables while retaining referential integrity.
 Any rules created during the job wizards are saved into a rule library.
 This allows them to be reused and even shared with colleagues so that the same results are ensured on the same data.

-If you have any questions about FieldShield data masking rules, or need help using the wizard, contact your IRI representative.
+If you have any questions about FieldShield data masking rules, or need help using any of its data discovery or masking wizards, contact your IRI representative.